nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Implementation**
 This section describes some noteworthy details on how certain features are implemented.
 ### AddOn Feature
-#### Implementation
 The AddOn feature allows the user to add review(s) and/or a price to a single entry of a food place.
-This will be useful for users who frequently visit a particular place and would like to enter their reviews and the price spent every visit.
+This will be useful for users who frequently visit a particular place and would like to enter their reviews and the price spent on each visit.
-The reviews are added to the specifed entry and the price added on will be refelcted as a price range the of the user's spending history
+The reviews are added to the user specifed entry and the price added on will be reflected as a price range of the user's spending history
-(e.g. if the current entry has a price of $5, adding on a price of 10 will update the current price of 5 to a price range of $5-10)
+(e.g. if the current entry has a price of $5, adding on a price of 10 will update the current price of 5 to a price range of $5-10).

-This feature follows the architecture of AB3.
+Given below is an example usage scenario:

+Step 1.
+The user launches The Food Diary application.
+Data will be loaded from the storage to the application memory.
+The `FoodDiary` will be populated with a list of `Entry`, each contains: `Name`, `Address`, `Price` , `Rating`, `Review`, `TagCategory` and `TagSchool`.

+Step 2.
+(Optional) The user executes `list` command to list out all the entries and select the entry to add on details.

+Step 2.
+The user executes `addon 1 re/I like this food a lot! p/7` command to add on details to an existing entry.
+The command contains values such as a "I like this food a lot!" review and a price value of 7 dollars.

+Step 3.
+If the parameters entered by the user is valid, the application will create a new `entry` and stores the information in `Model` and `Storage`.
+Else, the FoodDiary will display an appropriate error message.

 The following sequence diagram shows how the AddOn feature works:
 ![AddOn Sequence Diagram](images/AddOn_Sequence_Diagram.png)